Lazer Lloyd

 Lazer Lloyd (born Lloyd Paul Blumen; May 7, 1966) is an American singer, songwriter, and guitarist.
 Lloyd's music is a mix of acoustic and electric Americana, rock, folk, blues and psychedelic styles with lyrics touching on life, love, and struggle.
 He performs throughout the United States and Canada, the United Kingdom, Europe, and Brazil, both in person and through social media.

 Born in the United States, Lloyd moved to Israel in his 20s, where he played guitar for the influential Jewish rock band Reva L'Sheva.
 Following the band's breakup, he fronted the blues rock trio Yood before starting his own solo singer-songwriter career.

 Early life

-Lloyd was born in New York City in 1966 and grew up in Madison, Connecticut.
+Lloyd was born in New York City in 1966 and grew up in Madison, Connecticut and Berkeley Heights, New Jersey.
 He began playing guitar at age of 13.
 His first band formed in his teens, Legacy, played covers of 1950s rock and roll.
 They played at a 1982 battle of the bands at Daniel Hand High School and toured throughout Connecticut, New York, and New Jersey, including opening for Michael Bolton at Toad's Place in New Haven.

 He attended Skidmore College, where he studied music under Milt Hinton, Randy Brecker, and Gene Bertoncini.
-Lazer cites B. B. King speaking in a master class about keeping his large band together for many years by looking for good people first and considering their musicianship second as a source of inspiration to him as a young man."
+Lazer cites B. B. King speaking in a master class about keeping his large band together for many years, by looking for good people first and considering their musicianship second as a source of inspiration to him as a young man."